koculu/Regor/README.md

 ## Key Features

-- **Simplicity:** Develop UIs without a Virtual DOM for a more straightforward implementation and easier debugging.
+- **No VDOM Layer:** Bind directly to real DOM for transparent runtime behavior and straightforward debugging.
-- **TypeScript:** Enjoy native TypeScript support without workarounds.
+- **TypeScript-Native:** Use standard TypeScript interfaces, classes, and generics without framework-specific file formats.
-- **No Build Step Required:** Define components in TypeScript using tagged string templates, no build step needed.
+- **No Build Step Required:** Define components in TypeScript using tagged string templates with npm, CDN ESM, or global build workflows.
 - **Secure Evaluation:** Regor's secure JavaScript VM ensures safe runtime compilation.
 You can enable security policy in your page without removing runtime compilation support.

 ```html